Hydrogen chloride: Structure and properties

 The value of the rotational constant B is much smaller than the vibrational one ν_{o}, such that a much smaller amount of energy is required to rotate the molecule; for a typical molecule, this lies within the microwave region.
 However, the vibrational energy of HCl molecule places its absorptions within the infrared region, allowing a spectrum showing the rovibrational transitions of this molecule to be easily collected using an infrared spectrometer with a gas cell.
 The latter can even be made of quartz as the HCl absorption lies in a window of transparency for this material.

 Naturally abundant chlorine consists of two isotopes, ^{35}Cl and ^{37}Cl, in a ratio of approximately 3:1.
 While the spring constants are nearly identical, the disparate reduced masses of H^{35}Cl and H^{37}Cl cause measurable differences in the rotational energy, thus doublets are observed on close inspection of each absorption line, weighted in the same ratio of 3:1.

 Production

-Most hydrogen chloride produced on an industrial scale is used for hydrochloric acid production.

 Historical routes

-In the 17th century, Johann Rudolf Glauber from Karlstadt am Main, Germany used sodium chloride salt and sulfuric acid for the preparation of sodium sulfate in the Mannheim process, releasing hydrogen chloride.
-Joseph Priestley of Leeds, England prepared pure hydrogen chloride in 1772, and by 1808 Humphry Davy of Penzance, England had proved that the chemical composition included hydrogen and chlorine.
+In the 17th century, Johann Rudolf Glauber combined sodium chloride salt and sulfuric acid for the preparation of hydrogen chloride.
+This route is the basis of the Mannheim process.
+Joseph Priestley prepared hydrogen chloride in 1772, and by 1808 Humphry Davy had proved that the chemical composition included hydrogen and chlorine.